Simultaneous Range and Speed Estimation Using MFSK Waveform

 sweep_slope = fmcwwaveform.SweepBandwidth/fmcwwaveform.SweepTime; rng_est = beat2range([fbu_rng fbd_rng;fbu_rng flipud(fbd_rng)], ... sweep_slope,c)

 rng_est = 4×1 49.9765 54.9088 64.2963 40.5891

-The remaining two are what often referred to as the ghost targets.
+The remaining two are what is often referred to as ghost targets.
 The relationship between real targets and ghost targets can be better explained using time-frequency representation.

-The following sections simulates the previous example again, but uses an MFSK waveform instead.
+The following sections simulate the previous example, but use an MFSK waveform instead.

 The figure below shows the spectrogram of the waveform.
 It is zoomed into a small interval to better reveal the time-frequency characteristics of the waveform.

 Next, simulate the return of the system.
-Again, only 1 sweep is needed to estimate the range and Doppler.
+Again, only one sweep is needed to estimate the range and Doppler.